-ATRF usually conducts an asset liability modeling study every four to five years, with the goal of determining the most appropriate asset mix for the Plan.
-The current long-term policy asset mix, adopted in 2014, includes not only traditional public market assets, such as equities and bonds, but also private market assets, such as real estate and infrastructure.
+The current long-term policy asset mix was adopted in 2014, following the most recent asset-liability modeling study.
+ATRF typically conducts this study every four to five years with the goal of determining the most appropriate asset mix for the plan.
+The policy asset mix includes traditional public market assets, such as equities and bonds, as well as private market assets, such as real estate and infrastructure.

-Building a well-diversified portfolio of private-market asset classes in a disciplined way can take several years.
-Since investing in real estate and infrastructure began in 2010, we have been gradually increasing our allocations to these asset classes in order to reach our long-term policy weights.
-The policy asset mix is adjusted each year to reflect the actual growth in these asset classes.
+ATRF began investing in real estate and infrastructure in 2010, and we have been gradually and prudently increasing our allocations to each asset class toward reaching our long-term policy weights.
+During this time, the policy asset mix is adjusted each year to reflect the actual growth in these asset classes.

 Return Enhancing Assets